Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Introduction

 In our paper, we propose a novel mathematical reasoning distillation method called Key-Point-Driven Mathematical Reasoning Distillation (KPDD) to enhance the mathematical reasoning performance of SLMs.
-KPDD breaks the reasoning process into three parts: (1) Core Question Extraction: Identifies the core question from the original problem.
-(2) Problem-Solving Information Extraction: Extracts relevant data and information needed to solve the problem.
-(3) Step-by-Step Solution: Uses the extracted key points to solve the problem in a step-by-step manner.
-The third part is further divided into two formats, KPDD-CoT and KPDD-PoT: (1) KPDD-CoT: Generates rationales in the form of Chain-of-Thought (CoT).
+KPDD breaks the reasoning process into two parts: (1) Key points Extraction: identifies and extracts the core question and the relevant information from the original problem.
+(2) Step-by-Step Solution: uses the extracted key points to solve the problem in a step-by-step manner.
+The second part is further divided into two formats, KPDD-CoT and KPDD-PoT: (1) KPDD-CoT: Generates rationales in the form of Chain-of-Thought (CoT).
 This method focuses on reducing misunderstanding errors and explicitly illustrates the reasoning process, aiding in error analysis.
 (2) KPDD-PoT: Generates rationales in the form of Program-of-Thought (PoT).
 This approach not only reduces misunderstanding errors but also avoids calculation errors, further enhancing the SLM's mathematical reasoning performance.

 We use KPDD to fine-tune FlanT5 models, and evaluate these models on several mathematical reasoning dataset, including GSM8K, ASDiv, SVAMP, and MultiArith.
 Our experiment results show that KPDD-CoT significantly enhances SLMs' reasoning abilities, while KPDD-PoT enables SLMs to achieve state-of-the-art (SOTA) mathematical reasoning performance.
 Furthermore, our error analysis on KPDD confirms that KPDD effectively mitigates misunderstanding errors, thereby improving the mathematical reasoning performance of SLMs.